Don't teach in isolation - get connected with Rachelle Poth

 During this question, Rachelle flips the conversation on me!
-I share the importance of getting out of the college classroom and get out of your comfort zone.
-Attend conferences, edcamps, webinars, twitter chats.
+I share the importance of getting out of the college classroom and out of your comfort zone.
+Attend conferences, edcamps, webinars, and Twitter chats.
 Get out there and push yourself.
-Rachelle adds by sharing that she taught in isolation for years but as soon as she connected with others - she found that she is not alone.
+Rachelle adds by sharing that she taught in isolation for years but as soon as she connected with others - she found that she was not alone.

 Keep pushing yourself as a teacher and connect with other teachers.

 Get on Twitter

 Make the time to learn and grow.
 It is important for you and your students

 Pick one area that speaks to you, get out there, and then add more!